Generative AI in Healthcare: Opportunities and Challenges

 Do not consider generative AI as yet another tool to add to your technology stack.
 You may be overwhelmed by its possibilities.
 Instead, focus on your business goals and objectives.
 What do you want to achieve — the outcomes, the impact, and the measurement of success?
 What are the datasets required to achieve these business goals?
 By now, I am sure you realize the effort required to research content and automation during implementation.
 AI, esp. generative AI, can more effectively perform some of these tasks, as situations may demand the generation of content for user testing, mimic operational efficiency, and project financial reports of a hypothetical situation.

 For instance, as a hospital administrator, you want to automate the patient scheduling and follow-up process.
 The organization you work for has been witnessing an increasing rate of “no-shows,” leading to underutilization of resources and higher costs of administration.
 You want to implement a sound process for effective appointment scheduling and minimize no-shows.
-Including generative AI in the scheduling process can help predict the best available time slots and follow-up communication depending on different factors and also provide optimum time slots and physician recommendations for any new appointments.
+Including healthcare generative AI in the scheduling process can help predict the best available time slots and follow-up communication depending on different factors and also provide optimum time slots and physician recommendations for any new appointments.

 Generative AI: advantages, pitfalls, and threats